Skip to main content

 Image credit: Tesla Motors

-It accelerates from 0 to 100 km/h (0–62 mph) in just 5.2 seconds, powered by a 258 hp (192 kW) electric motor.
+It goes from 0 to 100 km/h (0–62 mph) in 5.2 seconds, offering quick take-offs and smooth passing power.

 In the compact electric sedan market, the Tesla Model 3 Long Range RWD faces off against the Hyundai IONIQ 6 Long Range RWD, Polestar 2 Long Range Single Motor, BMW i4 eDrive40, and Kia EV6 GT-Line RWD.
 While each contender brings unique strengths, Tesla keeps its lead through refined efficiency, unmatched tech, and real-world range performance.